SerpentBit/ovl/English/ovl/General/General.md

 - `degrees2radians` - Returns the given degree value in radians.

-- `numerical_replace` - Gets a string which are numbers (e.g: '0 1 2 3') and replaces the string with the given string in *args.
+- `numerical_replace` - Gets a string which contains numbers (e.g: '0 1 2 3') and replaces the string with the given string in *args.

 The full list of classes: